-Analysys Mason’s IoT and M2M Services research programme examines the Internet of Things (IoT) market from the perspective of the telecoms industry.
-The programme assesses the role and opportunities for, operators and connectivity disruptors including IoT MVNOs.
+Analysys Mason’s IoT Services research programme examines the Internet of Things (IoT) market from the perspective of the telecoms industry.
+The programme assesses the role of, and opportunities for, operators and connectivity disruptors including IoT MVNOs.
 We explore connectivity providers' IoT strategies and propositions including:

-Our research findings are based on extensive research, involving interviews with vendors, operators and end users.
+Our research findings are based on extensive research, involving interviews with vendors, operators, connectivity disruptors and end users.
 Our findings are also supported by some of the most detailed forecasts available on the IoT opportunity for telecoms operators, with data on the full value chain.

-- Market size and forecasts: We have 10-year forecasts for 74 countries covering all value chain elements (device, device installation, connectivity, connectivity management and so on) and by vertical market (automotive, agriculture, energy/utilities smart cities and so on)
+- Market size and forecasts: we have 10-year forecasts for 83 countries covering all value chain elements (hardware, connectivity and application) and by vertical market (automotive, fleet management, healthcare, agriculture, utilities and so on).

-- Network technology: We are closely following the developments in low-power wide-area (LPWA) networks with our LPWA networks index, forecasts and strategy reports
+- Network technology: we are closely following the developments in 5G, LPWA and other technologies.

-- Operator strategies: Operators are still grappling with how best to take advantage of the opportunity IoT offers.
-We explore how players in different regions and of different sizes are approaching IoT
+- Operator and connectivity disruptor strategies: connectivity providers are still grappling with how best to take advantage of the opportunity IoT offers.
+We explore how players in different regions and of different sizes are approaching IoT.

-- Vertical markets: The programme covers all of the key vertical markets for telecoms operators, with detailed studies of the main markets, such as automotive, smart cities and utilities, as well as some of the niche opportunities such as digital advertising.
+- Vertical markets: the research covers all of the key vertical markets, with detailed studies of the main markets, such as automotive, healthcare and utilities, as well as niche IoT opportunities such as cellular drones.

 MNO partnerships with public cloud providers for IoT: case studies and analysis

 Our IoT survey results show that enterprises base their IoT connectivity partner selection on more than price